Pentagon "Presenting Options" For Military Action In Syria

 Obama in 2013 ramped up for a military response to Syria's chemical weapons usage, only to back down at the last minute, when it became clear that Congress would not provide its support.
 Trump at the time tweeted repeatedly that Obama should not intervene, including in one tweet imploring the "very foolish leader" to not launch a military strike.

+Sen. Ben Cardin, the ranking member on the Foreign Relations committee, said the administration could be in violation of the War Powers Act if it doesn't seek authority from Congress to intervene in Syria.

+"He has no authority to go into Syria against the Assad regime," he said, saying that the president needs Congressional approval, preferably from a new AUMF tailored towards Syria’s chemical weapons.
+Congress, which is leaving for a two-week break after today, could stay in town to approve, Cardin said, if Trump were to submit such a proposal.

-Sen. Bob Corker, chair of the Senate Foreign Relations committee, said he supports some sort of response to Syria.
+Sen. Bob Corker, the committee's chair, said he supports some sort of response to Syria.
 "I know they're developing those," he said.
 But on whether Trump has the authority legal authority for a military strike in Syria, he was more sanguine.
 "Typically presidents have the ability to make short-term steps," he said.
 "We're looking at that right now [...]
 I'm sure there's no way the president anticipates some longer effort, but let's wait and see what they propose."

 Assad has repeatedly used chemical weapons against his own citizens since the civil war there erupted in 2011, most often deploying chlorine.
 But on Tuesday, he is believed to have used sarin nerve agent, based on photos and videos that emerged from Idlib that day.